Updated November 16, 2023

 - Response Shift Bias: Traditional pretest-posttest designs can suffer from response shift bias, a phenomenon where the respondents’ understanding of the subject matter changes due to the intervention.
 This means their frame of reference for answering the pretest and posttest could be different, which can distort the measurement of change.
 The retrospective pretest method minimizes this bias, as respondents use the same reference frame to evaluate their pre and post-states.

-- Reduced Testing Effect: In some instances, the act of taking the pretest itself may influence how respondents behave or respond to the intervention, known as the testing effect.
+- Reduced Testing Effect: In some instances, taking the pretest itself may influence how respondents behave or respond to the intervention, known as the testing effect.
 A retrospective pretest eliminates this concern because there’s no initial test to influence respondents’ behaviors.

-- Recognition of Subtle Changes: Retrospective pretest allows for better recognition of subtle changes or slow transitions that might not be evident in a traditional pretest-posttest design.
+- Recognition of Subtle Changes: A retrospective pretest allows for better recognition of subtle changes or slow transitions that might not be evident in a traditional pretest-posttest design.
 Respondents can often overlook or undervalue these changes at the onset of the intervention.

 - Applicability to Unexpected Learning: In many cases, learning outcomes or impacts of an intervention are not fully anticipated at the beginning of the program.
 Retrospective pretest methodology allows for measuring unexpected or unplanned outcomes because it asks about changes after the respondents have completed the program.